 Establishing yourself as an expert and building rapport with useful content increases the chances of a person buying.
 Not every lead will convert.
 But, more will convert than if you sent the offer in the first email.

 Approach #2: Only send offers to leads who clicked

 Pros: Better targeting based on behavior, has a higher chance of conversion, and it’s automated!

 Cons: Requires more content creation.
 More time and energy costs to set up the automation.
 Some leads who aren’t ready to buy may still get offers.

 The first lead nurturing approach is based on timing, but this method is based on timing and engagement (e.g. the reader clicked on a timed email).
 You need marketing automation software to implement this strategy — which requires investment — but the benefits vastly outweigh the costs:

-- You can send aed offer to leads who engage with your content, resulting in higher conversions.
+- You can send a targeted offer to leads who engage with your content, resulting in higher conversions.

 - Uninterested leads don’t receive offers, so you’re not coming across as annoying or “spammy.”

 - The process is automated, so you don’t have to worry about manually following up.